 3.1 Accredited Registrar.
 During the Term, Registrar shall maintain in full force and effect its accreditation by ICANN, as a registrar for the Registry TLD.
 Registrar agrees to comply at all times with its obligations under an executed RAA between ICANN and Registrar, dated after May 13, 2013, or any amendment or successor thereto, as well as any applicable Consensus Policies, Specifications and/or Temporary Policies(as defined in the RAA) implemented by ICANN.

 3.2 Registrar Responsibility for Customer Support.
 Registrar is responsible for, and shall provide customer support to, all of Registrar's Registered Name Holders in the Registry TLD, including support to accept (i) orders for registration, cancellation, modification, renewal, deletion, redemptions, or transfer of Registered Names, and (ii) customer service (including domain name record support) and billing and technical support to Registered Name Holders.
 Notwithstanding the foregoing, Registrar reserves the right to stop sponsoring new registrations of Registered Names, and in such event, Registrar will not be required to provide registrations, renewals, redemptions, or transfers to the Registrar of Registered Names, provided that Registrar shall continue to provide customer support to Registrar's existing Registered Name Holders as required by this Subsection 3.2.
 Registrar shall, consistent with ICANN policy, provide Registered Name Holders with emergency abuse and transfer emergency contacts available on a 24/7 basis for obtaining information and support during critical situations such as abuse (i.e., domain name hijacking, spamming, phishing, pharming, etc.).
 Registrar shall publish on its website its accurate contact details, including a valid email and mailing address as well as a primary contact for handling inquiries related to malicious conduct related to the Registry TLD.
-Registrar agrees to establish on its website a .BANK TLD branded webpage (“.BANK Webpage”) which will include 1) Registry Operator’s .BANK registration policies and requirements found at https://www.ftld.com/policies, 2) Registry Operator’s domain name lookup capability as described in Section 3.16, and 3) Other material as required in this Agreement.
-Registrar will provide, at the time of activation of the Registrar’s access to the production Registry System, an active URL to the Registry Operator for the .BANK Webpage as well as the current Registrar logo in a Registry Operator specified format to be included on the Registry Operator’s approved registrar list on its website(s).
+Registrar will provide, at the time of activation of the Registrar’s access to the production Registry System, their current logo in the format specified by Registry Operator for inclusion on Registry Operator’s approved registrar list on its website(s).

 3.3.
 Registrar’s Registration Agreement and Domain Name Dispute Policy